DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/deployment.md

     istio-operator      pod/istio-operator-79f966cfc-rjhhc                   0/1     ContainerCreating   0          8s
     ```

-1. Wait until all Helm Releases, Deployments, and Pods are Ready.
+1. Wait until all Helm Releases, Deployments, and Pods are ready.
 Be patient, this can take 15-30 minutes.

     > The Git repositories are monitored periodically (default is 10m) for changes.
 If a change is detected, the configuration will be reconciled using Flux.
 The monitoring techniques above can be used to monitor the reconciliation.